arav06/aws-fundies/aws-security-compliance.md

 Can analyze 1GB of data per month, for free

-After the free analysis 1GB of data, 1GB can be analyzed for $1 per month and 1 S3 Bucket would cost $0.10 per month
+After the free analysis of 1GB of data, 1GB can be analyzed for $1 per month and 1 S3 Bucket would cost $0.10 per month

 ### Quiz